Note

 Applies to: ✔️ Windows VMs ✔️ Linux VMs ✔️ Flexible scale sets

-When you create a new virtual machine (VM) in a resource group by deploying an image from Azure Marketplace, the default operating system (OS) drive is often 127 GB (some images have smaller OS disk sizes by default).
-Even though it's possible to add data disks to the VM (the number depends on the SKU you chose) and we recommend installing applications and CPU-intensive workloads on these addendum disks, often, customers need to expand the OS drive to support specific scenarios:
+When you create a new virtual machine (VM) in a resource group by deploying an image from Azure Marketplace, the default operating system (OS) drive is often 127 GB.
+(Some images have smaller OS disk sizes by default.)
+It's possible to add data disks to the VM, and the number depends on the version you chose.
+We recommend that you install applications and CPU-intensive workloads on these addendum disks, but customers often need to expand the OS drive to support specific scenarios:

 Resizing an OS or data disk of an Azure VM requires the VM to be deallocated.

-After expanding the disks, you need to expand the volume within the OS in either Windows or Linux to take advantage of the larger disk.
+After you expand the disks, expand the volume within the OS in either Windows or Linux to take advantage of the larger disk.

 Resize an unmanaged disk by using PowerShell

-Open your PowerShell ISE or PowerShell window in administrative mode and follow the steps below:
+Open your PowerShell Integrated Scripting Environment or PowerShell window in administrative mode and follow these steps:

 $vm = Get-AzVM -ResourceGroupName $rgName -Name $vmName

-• Stop the VM before resizing the disk:
+Stop the VM before you resize the disk:

 Stop-AzVM -ResourceGroupName $rgName -Name $vmName

 The new size should be greater than the existing disk size.
 The maximum allowed is 2,048 GB for OS disks.
-(It's possible to expand the VHD blob beyond that size, but the OS will only be able to work with the first 2,048 GB of space.)
+It's possible to expand the virtual hard disk blob beyond that size, but the OS can work with only the first 2,048 GB of space.

-• Update the size of any data disks you want to resize.
-To expand the first data disk attached to the VM, use a numeric index to obtain a reference to first attached data disk:
+Update the size of any data disks that you want to resize.
+To expand the first data disk attached to the VM, use a numeric index to obtain a reference to the first attached data disk:

 $vm.StorageProfile.DataDisks[0].DiskSizeGB = 1023

-• Updating the VM might take a few seconds.
-When the command finishes executing, restart the VM:
+Updating the VM might take a few seconds.
+When the command finishes running, restart the VM:

 Start-AzVM -ResourceGroupName $rgName -Name $vmName

-You can also attach disks using the Azure portal.
+You can also attach disks by using the Azure portal.